bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 # References

-Some of the suggestions in the post originated from the following:
+Some suggestions in the post originated from the following:

 - [Must Have Git Aliases: Advanced Examples](http://durdn.com/blog/2012/11/22/must-have-git-aliases-advanced-examples)